NSA contractor accused of leaking top secret report on Russian hacking efforts

 The information in the leaked document seems to go further than the U.S. intelligence agencies' January assessment of the hacking that occurred.

 The Washington Examiner reported that Winner worked for Pluribus International Corporation and was assigned to a U.S. government facility in Georgia.
-She held a top-secret classified security clearance since being hired this past February.
+She had held a top-secret classified security clearance since being hired this past February.
 The affidavit sworn by FBI agent Justin Garrick said that she had previously served in the Air Force and held a top-secret security clearance.

 Winner's attorney, Titus Thomas Nichols, declined to confirm whether she is accused of leaking the NSA report received by The Intercept.
 He also declined to name the federal agency for which Winner worked.